brickcap/openresty_examples/book.md

 <h3 id="structuring_openresty_apps">Organizing openresty code</h3>

+<small><a href="#contents">Back to the contents</a></small>

 When you are building openresty application there are usually working with the nginx configuration files and the lua code for various *by_lua_directives.
-Therefore structuring openresty applications invovles organizing the nginx's configuration files and organizing the lua code.
-I have not come upon any guideline that lays down the principle for doing this so I am just going to write on how I structure my code for openresty appllications.
+Therefore structuring openresty applications involves organizing the nginx's configuration files and organizing the lua code.
+I have not come upon any guideline that lays down the principle for doing this so I am just going to write on how I structure my code for openresty applications.
 Maybe that will help you....

 **nginx configuration files**